WFXS-DT: Fate of channel allocation

-The former channel 31 allocation for Wittenburg was put up for auction in the spring of 2022, with Weigel Broadcasting winning the auction and likely to re-launch it some time in 2023, this time likely targeting both the Green Bay and Wausau markets and angling for pay-TV carriage in both, assuring full coverage for their subchannel networks, including MeTV, H&I, and Start TV, once the station signs on the air.
+The former channel 31 allocation for Wittenberg was put up for auction in the spring of 2022, with Weigel Broadcasting winning the auction and intending to relaunch it some time in 2024 as a Green Bay station and possibly also serving Wausau and angling for pay-TV carriage in both markets, assuring full coverage for their subchannel networks, including MeTV, MeTV Toons, H&I, and Start TV, once the station signs on the air.

+In the summer of 2023, Weigel petitioned the FCC to relocate the city of license allocation east (while remaining in Shawano County) to the larger county seat of Shawano with a higher transmitter power, likely to allow the station to provide city-grade service to Shawano and Wittenberg from Scray's Hill, the main transmitter site for the Green Bay market, southeast of the city in the Town of Glenmore.
+In May 2024, the station was revealed to have a new callsign, WMEI, and the station launched on June 20, 2024.

 Newscasts

-In 2000, WFXS established a news share agreement with WAOW-TV (owned by Quincy Newspapers).
-This arrangement resulted in a weeknight prime time newscast to debut on this Fox outlet.
-The broadcast, known as Fox 55 News at 9, could be seen for thirty minutes.
-Although there was no weekend edition of the show, it was eventually joined by a weekday morning newscast (also produced by WAOW) on April 23, 2012.
-Known as Fox 55 This Morning, this program aired for an hour (from 7 until 8) on WFXS offering a local alternative to the national morning programs seen on the big three networks.
+In April 2001, WFXS established a news share agreement with WAOW (owned by Quincy Newspapers), resulting in the establishment of a half-hour 9 p.m. newscast on weeknights produced from the WAOW studios.
+It was joined in 2012 by a weekday morning newscast produced by WAOW, the 7 a.m.
+Fox 55 This Morning, in 2012.

 Both of the WFXS newscasts maintained a separate music package and graphics scheme from WAOW.
 The broadcasts originated from WAOW's primary set at its studios (on Grand Avenue/US 51 in Wausau) but with unique duratrans indicating the Fox-branded shows.
 On June 19, 2011, WAOW became the market's second television outlet to upgrade local news to high definition level.
 Included in the change was a redesigned set and updated graphics scheme.
 WFXS did not transition its newscasts to HD until 2012.
 On July 1, 2015, concurrent with the Fox affiliation moving to WZAW, both of the WAOW-produced newscasts were cancelled after the news share arrangement was terminated; WAOW eventually re-launched the newscast within weeks at the same time on WAOW-DT2 for their CW subchannel.